Skip to main content

 Prerequisite: Successful completion of all PR courses and grade requirements or be enrolled in the remainder of required courses.

 Participate in a supervised field-based immersive work experience to refine, integrate, and apply the knowledge acquired in the Public Relations certificate program.
-Continuing Education will find host sites that will provide training and support so that students are able to utilize their new skills in a safe environment.
-Practicum is required for program completion.
+Learn more about practicum here.

 (RM01) Fundamentals of Records Management